qhwa/exhtml/README.md

   end
   ```

-2. Ensure `exhtml` is started before your application:
+2.Ensure `exhtml` is started before your application:

   ```elixir
   def application do